 Career services work.
-The University of Baltimore County (UMBC) students in this group photo were just a few of the undergrads who landed internships at the 2018 BEYA STEM Conference Job Fair.
+The University of Maryland Baltimore County (UMBC) students in this group photo were just a few of the undergrads who landed internships at the 2018 BEYA STEM Conference Job Fair.

 “Thank you for checking in to obtain our student success stories from the BEYA conference.
 Below are two hires that quickly came to mind,” wrote Christine Routzahn, director of the UMBC career center.